-Many people (both adults and children) suffer the symptoms of dust mite allergy; however it is often an undiagnosed condition.
+Many people (both adults and children) suffer the symptoms of an allergic reaction to dust mites; however it is often an undiagnosed condition.
 It is often worse in the morning and can include sneezing, wheezing, coughing and a runny nose.
 During the night particularly heavy breathing can also be an indication.

 We were told about the challenges being faced by the parents of a young child who were having difficulties getting him to settle and stay asleep during the night.
 He was coughing throughout the night, waking with night terrors (often hot and sweaty), and feeling very chesty in the morning.
 As a result he was becoming very unhappy in his bed and mum and dad were feeling helpless and sad.
 Each day was being met with tiredness and irritability and the whole family were feeling the effects of a disturbed night’s sleep.

 Obviously during the early years a certain number of sleepless nights are to be expected, but the persistence and duration of the symptoms were becoming a real concern.
 The doctors were visited several times and he was given inhalers.
 These inhalers were used on several occasions but to no avail.
 At no point was the possibility of an allergy mentioned.

 So what did we recommend?
 We suggested that the Anti-Allergen and Mould pack was a sensible first step because his symptoms sounded like an allergic reaction to dust mites.
 Adding the FabriCleanse when washing the bed linen helped to denature up to 90% of dust mite allergens and it would also help to combat any lurking pollen, mould spores, pet allergens and pollen.
 Then the mattress and any soft furnishings in the room were sprayed with HomeCleanse – this is completely safe and neutralises the allergens.

 The final step was to liberally spray the room with AirCleanse, which neutralises airborne allergens.